deepak1928/Self-Driven-car/README.md

 Map file used to build an application framework on which we can see our project working.

 ## 2.ai.py
-AI file is for having giving our model brain to think and to store the previously learnt data.
+AI file is for giving our model brain to think and to store the previously learnt data.

 # Api needed